jnferfer/text-magnet/README.md

-Code for TextMagnet app (a Streamlit based demo for exploring text similarity):
+Code for TextMagnet app (a Streamlit-based demo for exploring text similarity):

 [](https://textmagnet.streamlit.app/)